Documentation Index

 Example:

-CREATE TABLE statement that can recreate the table.
+CREATE TABLE statement that can recreate the table, including any table properties like visibility settings.

 View Management